Dosage Safety Guide

 Based on reference standards from FDA, EFSA, TGA, and MHLW.

-Last updated: April 6, 2026 · Data sourced from FDA Dietary Reference Intakes, NIH Office of Dietary Supplements, and EFSA Scientific Opinions.
+Last updated: 2026-04-06 · Data sourced from FDA Dietary Reference Intakes, EFSA Scientific Opinions, and NIH Office of Dietary Supplements where applicable.